DannyBen/madness/README.md

 - Configure with a configuration file or command arguments.
 - Fully customizable theme.
 - Automatic generation of navigation sidebar.
-- Automatic generation of Table of Contents (site-wide and inline).
+- Automatic generation of Table of Contents (site-wide and per page).
 - Can optionally show additional file types in the navigation menu (e.g. PDF files).
 - Optional support for `[[Short Link]]` syntax.
+- Support for extended markdown syntax, such as footnotes and syntax highlighting.

 ## Usage